tmr08c/tmr08c.github.io/content/blog/2023/03/job-searching-checklist/index.md

 - Create new daily roam node

-  My daily file serves multiple purposes, included being a [gratitude journal](file:///2021/12/2021-gratitude/), a todo list, and a holding area for notes.
-Keeping this task in my daily list ensure I keep up with my gratitude practice and help me track the top tasks for the day.
+  My daily file serves multiple purposes, including being a [gratitude journal](/2021/12/2021-gratitude/), a to-do list, and a holding area for notes.
+Keeping this task on my daily list ensures I keep up with my gratitude practice and help me track the top tasks for the day.

 - Clear inbox

-  Clearing the inbox is a GTD-standard.
-I capture tasks throughout the day and use this time to properly process them such as adding due dates or tags and putting into the proper project.
+  Clearing the inbox is a standard GTD practice.
+I capture tasks throughout the day and use this time to properly process them such as adding due dates or tags and putting them into the proper project.

 ## Identify what to do

-My next batch of tasks are around identifying what is important to do for the day.
+My next batch of tasks is around identifying what is important to do for the day.
 These tasks were hyper-focused around two goals: handling offboarding from my old job and looking for a new job.

 - Check `waiting` tag

   This is another carry-over from my normal morning checklist and another core concept in the GTD space.
-The idea is that you track any &ldquo;open loops&rdquo; in which you are waiting on someone else.
-Examples include: waiting for HR to send information on how to rollover a 401(k) or waiting for a recruiter to share information about a company they are working with.
+The idea is that you track any "open loops" in which you are waiting on someone else.
+Examples include: waiting for HR to send information on how to roll over a 401(k) or waiting for a recruiter to share information about a company they are working with.

 - Review “unemployment” perspective

-  The use of &ldquo;perspective&rdquo; comes from using [OmniFocus](https://www.omnigroup.com/omnifocus/) as my task manager.
-Perspectives are saved filters, so this is basically saying &ldquo;show me all tasks in my &lsquo;unemployment&rsquo; folder.&rdquo;
+  The use of "perspective" comes from using [OmniFocus](https://www.omnigroup.com/omnifocus/) as my task manager.
+Perspectives are saved filters; this one essentially is, "show me all tasks in my unemployment folder."

-  This included projects such as rolling over my 401(k), figuring out insurance, submitting coding exercies, and keeping up with my teammates that were also laid off.
+  This included projects such as rolling over my 401(k), figuring out insurance, submitting coding exercises, and keeping up with my teammates that were also laid off.

 - Review “offboarding with old job” project file

-  Somewhat redundant with the previous task, I had a file in which I was collecting useful information related to offboarding with my old job.
+  Somewhat redundant with the previous task, I had a file in which I was collecting useful information related to offboarding from my old job.
 While my task manager had the task I needed to do, this file would include the details of _how_ to do it.

-  For example, for my 401(k) roll over project, my task manager has tasks such as &ldquo;figure out if I can do a direct roll over&rdquo; and &ldquo;send checks into IRA account&rdquo; and my project file includes links to resources about roll overs, notes from calls with the 401(k) management company, and account numbers.
+  For example, for my 401(k) rollover project, my task manager has tasks such as "figure out if I can do a direct rollover" and "send checks into IRA account" and my project file includes links to resources about rollovers, notes from calls with the 401(k) management company, and account numbers.

-- Review “new CPower job search” project file
+- Review “new job search” project file

-  Similar to above, I found my task manager wasn&rsquo;t ideal for tracking my application process on its own, so I leveraged an Org mode file for tracking where I&rsquo;ve applied, including notes on interviews and a top-level table tracking the next important date.
+  Similar to above, I found my task manager wasn&rsquo;t ideal for tracking the application process on its own, so I leveraged an Org mode file for tracking where I applied.
+In addition to tracking the status of my applications, each company had an entry with information such as interview notes and company values.

   I would review this file in the morning and: